Bucatini With Chantrelles, Spring Peas, And Prosciutto

 To serve, drain pasta, and return to pot.
 Add approximately 3/4 of the sauce to the pasta and bring to a boil.
 Season pasta with salt and pepper.
 Remove pot from heat and add the grated Parmesan to pasta and stir.
 Transfer pasta to a large platter, top with remaining sauce, and serve immediately.

-Recipe courtesy Lidia Bastianich, Felidia's and Becco's Restaurant
+Recipe courtesy of Lidia Bastianich, Felidia's and Becco's Restaurant